 Entropy Production in Non-Equilibrium Neural Networks

 Modern large-scale autoregressive language models are impressive system engineering artifacts.
 Yet they are frozen, with no apparent notion of dynamics unfolding over time.
-Surfacing in-context learning at inference time through prompt and environment engineering mitigates the fact that these models are temporal only in so far as information inside their context windows matches patterns observed during consecutive offline training stages.
-Time, and its dynamic memory affordances, is in a sense amortized or compressed away, incentivizing models to overrely on storing relevant patterns into parametric memory instead of sculpting latent low-dimensional shapes supporting stable dynamic computation.
+Surfacing in-context learning at inference time through prompt, harness, and environment engineering mitigates the fact that these models are temporal only in so far as information inside their large but finite context windows matches patterns observed during batched offline training stages.
+Time, and its dynamic memory affordances, is in a sense amortized or compressed away, incentivizing models to overrely on storing relevant patterns into parametric memory instead of sculpting latent low-dimensional structures supporting stable dynamic computation.
 This has implications for online continual learning, adaptive model deployment, and real-time closed-loop interaction with live systems.

 We yet again consider transformer modules as differentiable driven disordered vector-spin systems whose mean-field collective behavior we can control through training, and refer to previous posts going back to Deep Implicit Attention: A Mean-Field Theory Perspective on Attention Mechanisms (2021) for earlier instantiations of this intuition.
 According to our correspondence, the forward pass of a transformer module implements a spin system’s response to getting probed, where inputs map to time-varying applied external fields, asymmetric, sparse attention matrices can be identified with fully-connected spin-spin interactions, and outputs map to spin expectation values or magnetizations.
 Practically, the forward pass of a spin-transformer module can be designed to mimic that of a vanilla transformer module.